luimu64/Aviewer/README.md

 ### Windows

-Mpv comes bundled in the zip, but you can úse your own as long as it's named <b>mpv.exe</b>.
+Mpv comes bundled in the zip, but you can use your own as long as it's named <b>mpv.exe</b>.
 Run the <b>GUI.exe</b> by double clicking.

 ## Running from source